My Al Capone Museum | home

 About a little over a month later, Al Capone would be sent away for good and the throne for king of Chicago would be up for grabs.
 This caused chaos amongst Capone's friends and foes alike because everyone wanted to grab the now vacant gold sceptre that had just slipped away from Capone's hands.
 Many switched sides, others decided to pounce.
 One such gang was Roger Touhy's gang.
 They acted while Caponeites pondered if they should vie for the top role of Chicago's underworld king or just wait to find out who the big boss was.

-![]() On the night of June 16, 1932, Fred Di Giovanni goes to the Dell's Roadhouse in Morton Grove for an evening of fun and entertainment.
-The place has over 200 guests that evening, eating, drinking, dancing and gambling.
+On the night of June 16, 1932, Fred Di Giovanni goes to the Dells Roadhouse in Morton Grove for an evening of fun and entertainment.
+The place has over 300 guests that evening, eating, drinking, dancing and gambling.
 Di Giovanni at the same time is scouting out the place.
-Some say for the outfit to collect the percentage of gambling proceeds, some say he has aligned himself with George 'Red' Barker, who is vying for Capone's seat.
-Di Giovanni may have just been out to have fun because he was unarmed and accompanied by Majorie Bruce, and her brother.
+Some say he was the gambling guard there for the Capone outfit in order to protect and collect the percentage of gambling proceeds, some say he has aligned himself with George 'Red' Barker, who is vying for Capone's seat.
+Di Giovanni may have just been out to have fun because he was unarmed and accompanied by Marjorie Bruce, and her brother.
+Was Marjorie Bruce Di Giovanni's mistress?
+It's unknown, but after Di Giovanni is killed, newspapers printed that they both are living at an 40 East Oak Street address.
+It is mentioned that Di Giovanni had left his wife Charlotte Pacelli for the red haired Miss Bruce.

-![]() The Dells was connected to gangsters from it's first opening around 1918 to it's unceremonius closing in 1934.
+The Dells was connected to gangsters from it's first opening around 1918, to it's unceremonious closing in 1934.
 Kidnappings, robberies, shootings and bombings were the norm during it's existence.
 It's permanent and final closing was done by gangsters with fire.

-During the might's festivities three men with guns enter the Dells and walk up to Di Giovanni.
-He recognizes one of the men and witnesses nearby say that Di Giovanni tells one of the men "Now Bill, Do you know what you are doing?"
+During the night's festivities, three men with guns enter the Dells raising hell taking $15,000 from the gambling proceeds.
+They recognize and walk up to Di Giovanni.
+He also recognizes one of the men, and witnesses nearby say that Di Giovanni tells one of the men "Now Bill, Do you know what you are doing?"
 At the same moment that he is speaking, Di Giovanni puts his hand on the man's weapon, as if to disarm him.
-The man immediately knocks Di Giovanni to the ground by striking him with his weapon, while the two other walk up and all fire shots into Di Giovanni with one hitting Marjorie Bruce.
+The man immediately knocks Di Giovanni to the ground by striking him with his weapon, while the two other walk up and all fire shots into Di Giovanni with one hitting Marjorie Bruce in the thigh.
 Di Giovanni is struck by bullets to his spleen, left lung, and left kidney.
 While Di Giovanni is writhing in pain on the ground, his attackers kick and punch him repeatedly.
+There were reports that Miss Bruce's brother went to the pay phone after the meleeto call Capone gangster Louis Romano.
+Bystanders within earshot said they heard the man on the phone tell Romano "No, It wasn't the cops!"
+This probably means Romano was questioning if it were police or gangsters that got Di Giovanni.
+At any rate, the investigation, and follow up inquest was badly performed.
+The coroner was livid toward the police department for such slipshod work done in the investigation.
+When help arrives, Di Giovanni and Miss Bruce are both taken to St. Francis Hospital where there is no hope for Di Giovanni's recovery.
+Miss Bruce was at first reported near death, but she will recover.
+She is so terrorized that the gangsters will come back for her in order to finish the job.
+She demands that authorities provide her with round the clock police protection.
+They balk at the notion knowing the gangsters just came for Di Giovanni.
+She takes matters into her own hands, and once out of the hospital, takes off to South America where she will become a missionary.
+She also marries the love of her life, a fellow American Missionary also in South America.

 Touhy gangster Leroy Marschalk